-It focuses on developing five (5) interprofessional capabilities: interprofessional teamwork, interprofessional communication, navigating interprofessional conflict, professional roles and identities, and critical reflection on interprofessional practice.
+It focuses on developing five (5) interprofessional capabilities: interprofessional teamwork; interprofessional communication; navigating interprofessional conflict; professional roles and identities; and, critical reflection on interprofessional practice.

-HMB3101 - Complex Midwifery 2
+HMB3101 - Complex Midwifery 2 and

-HMB3102 - Midwifery Professional Practice 2
+HMB3102 - Midwifery Professional Practice 2 and

-|1.||Practice effectively as an adaptable, capable and ethical member of an interprofessional team, using their understanding of themselves and of other professional roles to achieve holistic client health goals;|
+|1.||Conceptualise the role of an adaptable, capable and ethical member of an interprofessional team, using their understanding of themselves and of other professional roles to achieve holistic client health goals;|

-|2.||Within the simulated environment, communicate effectively with clients and with other professionals in an interprofessional team setting to critically evaluate priorities and articulate key issues in solving complex health problems;|
+|2.||Consult with other professionals in an interprofessional team setting to critically evaluate priorities and articulate key issues in solving complex health problems;|

-|3.||Within the simulated environment, advise clients and colleagues of their own professional role and the roles of other professionals in the context of interprofessional practice;|
+|3.||Advise colleagues of their own professional role and the roles of other professionals in the context of interprofessional practice;|

-|4.||Predict and manage interprofessional disagreement and conflict by respecting and valuing the diversity of complementary professional roles;|
+|4.||Predict and manage interprofessional disagreement and conflict by respecting and valuing the diversity of complementary professional roles; and|

 |5.||Critically reflect upon their own performance and that of their team members, informed by theoretical perspectives of interprofessional practice.|

-|Report||Reflective report informed by theory (Exposure and Immersion, approx. 1000 words)||30%|
+|Report||Reflective report informed by theory (1000 words)||40%|

 Where to next?